buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Advantages**: At creation, the player chooses 2 capabilities from those listed that best characterize their Sornelian.
 Some example animals are indicated in parentheses.

 - *Armored* (turtle, armadillo, crab, horned boxfish, alligator).
-You have a good part of your body covered with a robust armor.
+A large part of your body is covered by robust armor.
 Your natural Defense is 12.
 If you choose this capability twice, opponents do not have advantages on Attack Rolls from behind or when they flank you.

-- *Runner* (deer, greyhound, saurovallum, velociraptor).
+- *Runner* (deer, greyhound, Saurovall, velociraptor).
 Increase your Movement speed by 3 meters.
 If you choose this capability twice, your Movement becomes 12 meters.

 - *Nocturnal creature* (cat, lizard, bat, owl).
 You have twilight vision up to 9 meters.
 If you choose this capability twice, twilight vision reaches up to 18 meters.

 - *Swimmer* (crocodile, dolphin, frog, shark).
-You can hold your breath for up to 1 Turn per point of Constitution, minimum 1, you have a swimming speed equal to half your Movement.
-You have Damage Reduction from cold equal to 4.
+You can hold your breath for up to 1 Turn per point of Constitution, with a minimum of 1 Turn.
+You have a swimming speed equal to half your Movement and Damage Reduction from cold equal to 4.
 If you choose this capability twice, you have rudimentary gills that allow you to breathe underwater, and the cold damage reduction becomes 10.

 - *Predator* (bear, feline).
 Your natural attacks (claws, jaws...) cause 1d6 lethal damage and are not improvised weapons.
 These attacks fall into the Axes and Hatchets Weapon List.
 If you choose this capability twice, your natural attack causes 1d8 damage.

 - *Robust* (rhinoceros, hippo, elephant).
-At each level passage, you roll the d8 instead of d6 to determine Hit Points.
-If you choose this capability twice, each point of WP assigned increases Hit Points by 5 and not 3.
+At each level, you roll a d8 instead of a d6 to determine Hit Points.
+If you choose this capability twice, each point of WP assigned increases Hit Points by 5 instead of 3.

 - *Climber* (bear, cat, lizard, squirrel).
 You have hooked claws, sharp nails, or a serpentine tail.
 You have a climbing speed equal to half your Movement.
 If you choose this capability twice, the climbing speed is equal to your Movement.